kpecsok98/Worcester-Greenspace/README.md

 # Visually Analyzing Green Space in Worcester by Environmental Justice Census Block Group (CBG) Presence
-This tutorial was created by Kyle Pecsok as a final project for Professor Shadrock Robert's Course 'Computer Programming for GIS' course.
+This tutorial was created by Kyle Pecsok as a final project for Professor Shadrock Robert's 'Computer Programming for GIS' course at Clark University.
 If you have any questions please feel free to email me at kpecsok@clarku.edu.

 ### Things needed for this tutorial
 - A Google Colab account, unless you have another coding software and know how to connect input data to the code, and place data created in the code to a new output folder.